bludit/blog/bludit-2-0-1/index.md

 ---
 We are pleased to announce the availability of **Bludit 2.0.1**.
 This is a maintenance release for the 2.0 series and brings many bug fixes.

-Thank all the users who help with the project.
+Thanks to all the users who collaborate with the project!

 ## Notes
 - Migration tool by [@anaggh](https://github.com/anaggh) is updated.